thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 final subclass's type (as in Objective-C).

-I propose that we follow the C++/Java/C# precedent, which allows us to ensure (within Swift code) that an instance variable is never accessed before it has been initialized, eliminating the safety concerns introduced by Objective-C's two-phase initialization.
+I propose that we follow the C++/Java/C# precedent, which allows us to ensure (within Codira code) that an instance variable is never accessed before it has been initialized, eliminating the safety concerns introduced by Objective-C's two-phase initialization.
 Practically speaking, this means that the vtable/isa pointer should be set to the